Books by Masons

 Anti-Masons have for centuries taken out-of-context quotes to explain their ludicrous charges against Freemasonry.
 The most common involves Albert Pike who's been dead for over a century and was never the Grand Master of any Grand Lodge.
 Pike's prodigious work, Morals and Dogma, provides much fodder because it writes about comparative religions of the past - even though it's Pike's personal musings.
 We've devoted a separate page to Pike and another to the hoax in which his name was besmirched.

 In addition, there are many other authors - Masons, non-Masons, and anti-Masons - whose writings are often cited by anti-Masons.
-We hope this brief biography of some of them will be enlightening.
+Perhaps these brief notes on some will be enlightening.

-We also caution readers of anti-Masonic literature to check carefully to determine the original publication date of material.
+Readers of anti-Masonic literature should check carefully to determine the original publication date of material.
 It is not uncommon, for example, to cite a work originally published at the height of anti-Masonic activity in the United States (the late 1820s) but reprinted 150 years later with the 1970s date so as to appear reasonably current.
+And, of course, when reading material centuries old, one must realize that the same nuances of language are not in common use today thus almost inviting an invalid conclusion.

 Manley Hall- The Lost Keys of Freemasonry is a work often quoted by anti-Masons due to some of the statements made by Hall about the religious nature of Freemasonry.
 Published in 1923, it was written when Hall was barely 21 years of age - and some thirty one (31) years before he became a Mason!
 Because of this, it can easily be seen that the book represents merely the personal theories of a non-Mason.
 Further, Mr. Hall (who passed away in August 1990) was a self-avowed mystic and hardly a "leading authority" of Freemasonry.